Skip to content

 ITC Restrictions and Reversals

-• Goods or services used for personal consumption
+• Goods or services meant for personal use are also considered.

 Effective ITC management is crucial for GST optimization